elentok/format-on-save.nvim/README.md

   that support formatting.
 - **ShellFormatter** - passes the current buffer via stdin to a shell program (like `prettierd` or `shfmt`) and replaces the buffer's contents with the result.
+- **CustomFormatter** - passes the lines of the current buffer through a function that modifies them and then updates the contents.
 - **LazyFormatter** - a function that is called lazily every time we format the file, this allows using a different formatter for different files.